bdebon/youtube-thumbnail-tester-chrome-extension/README.md

 npm install
 ```

-To execute and fix all sysntaxe error launche
+To execute and fix all syntaxes error launch

 ```
 npm run lint